ShivamXD6/Bundle-Mods/README.md

   ## SD Card Support?
   - Yes, it supports sdcard you will prompt to select for backup or restore, if there's any sdcard exist.

+  ## Can I rename #Backup folder to something else?
+  - Yes you can, just keep `.bundle-mods` file in it to check later if it's a backup folder or not.

   ## Backup Styles:
   - **Separate Folder** - Faster, no Compression or extraction but less portability, messy many files.